PaddlePaddle/Paddle/doc/design/fluid_dist/parameter_server.md

 ### Sparse Update

-For an embedding layer, the gradient maybe be very sparse(upper 90% is zero) for each mini-batch.
+For an embedding layer, the gradient may have many rows containing only 0 for each mini-batch.
-Fluid use [SelectedRows](../selected_rows.md) to support the sparse variable.
-Distributed training support `Sparse Update`, it would save a lot of bandwidth and make the distributed training job have better performance.
+Fluid use [SelectedRows](../selected_rows.md) to support sparse variables.
+Distributed training support `Sparse Update`, which sends a `SelectedRows` variable to the parameter server to run parameter updates.
+It would save a lot of bandwidth and make the distributed training job have better performance.

 <img src="src/sparse_update.png" width="700" />